Sweden’s house price boom is officially over

 Interest rates are at historic lows

 As a result, mortgage interest rates remained very low.
-In October 2017:
+In December 2018:

-Mortgage market continues to expand
+Mortgage market continues to surge

-Record low borrowing costs have caused a surge in housing loans, which grew from just 52.7% of GDP in 2004 to 74.4% of GDP in 2010, and finally to 84.39% of GDP in 2016.
-In 2016, housing loans outstanding rose by 7.2% y-o-y to SEK 3.69 trillion (€373.8 billion), according to Statistics Sweden.
-In the past 15 years housing lending to households has soared by almost 230%.
+Record low borrowing costs have caused a surge in housing loans, which grew from just 52.7% of GDP in 2004 to 74.4% of GDP in 2010, and finally to about 87% of GDP in 2018.

 "Several factors explain the increasing residential lending.
 One important factor is the lack of housing," said Christian Nilsson of Swedish Bankers’ Association.
 "The Swedish population is growing in record numbers due to high immigration and relatively high birth rates."